odersky/sips/drafts/inlinemacros.md

 anywhere, but inline methods must be members of a class, trait or object.

-Value and method definitions labeled `inline` are implicitly final;
+Value and method definitions labeled `inline` are effectively final;
 they cannot be overridden.
 Inline members also never override other members.
 Instead, every inline member becomes an overloaded alternative of all other members with the same name.
 Normal overloading resolution